 Best for Customer Service: Farmers Insurance

 Farmers Insurance is one of the few flood insurance companies on this list that's accredited by the Better Business Bureau.
-It has achieved a B rating with the BBB.
-And, for financial stability, it scores an A (Excellent) with AM Best.
+It has achieved an A+ rating with the BBB.
+And, for financial stability, it scores an A (Excellent) with A.M.
+Best.

 Farmers stands out for its high-quality customer service.
 It achieves a 4.5-star rating on many popular consumer review websites, including Consumers Advocate.
 The company has received fewer customer complaints than expected for all its insurance products, including home, auto, and life insurance.
 This is why we named it best in our review for customer service.